 Ecosophy's product range is focused on textiles as they represent concrete and symbolic links between our homes and the wider world.
 Just as a piece of fabric is woven together, textiles symbolise the inter-wovenness of our globalised world, connecting us to farmers, weavers, and communities of wildlife on the land and in the soil.
 The textile industry is one of the largest industries in the world and its potential to affect the world in both a positive and a negative way is huge.
 We want to harness the positive side of this potential and show how responsible textile production can create not only beautiful homes, but also a more beautiful world.

-With the exception of white, which is produced using low-impact chemical bleaching agents, all of the dyes used to colour our products come from plants or other natural sources.
+With the exception of our bed linen and towels, which are dyed with GOTS-approved chemical dyes, all of our products are dyed with pigments from plants or other natural sources.
 Our focus on natural dyes is due partly to their aesthetic appeal.
 Unlike synthetic dyes, which produce a flat, uniform colour, natural dyes have a multi-sensual appeal, exuding a faint fragrance and revealing subtle but deep colours that morph into different shades over time.
-At a microscopic level, they are made up of many different colours, which makes them soothing to look at.
+At a microscopic level, they are made up of many colours, making them soothing to look at.

-Natural dyes also have some important social and environmental benefits.
-When grown and used sustainably, they do not pollute the environment and many can actually encourage environmental regeneration.
-They also contribute to rural livelihood creation.
+Natural dyes also offer social and environmental benefits.
+When produced sustainably, they do not pollute the environment and some contribute to environmental regeneration, while providing a source of income to people in rural areas.

-Hand weaving is an art form that requires a lot of time and skill, hence its higher cost versus machine production, but unlike the uniform look of machine-made textiles, hand weaving results in fabrics that have a unique character and one-of-a-kind feel.
+Hand weaving is an art form that requires a lot of time and skill, hence its higher cost versus machine production.
+But unlike the uniform look of machine-made textiles, hand weaving results in fabrics that have a unique character and one-of-a-kind feel.
 Hand weaving also offers a sustainable form of livelihood as it usually requires no electricity or other carbon-intensive inputs.
-It is therefore a useful livelihood option in rural areas of developing countries where is often no electricity available and there are few sources of income outside of agriculture.
+It is therefore a useful livelihood option in rural areas of developing countries where there is often no electricity and there are few sources of income outside of agriculture.